 It hit me.
 The growth that I had been measuring was a vanity metric.

 The rise in visitors was declining because the theatre was getting full during each and every show, not because the market of visitors has shrunk.
-We were measuring the visitors that actually were able to get a seat, not the visitors that wanted to get a seat!
+We were measuring the visitors that actually were able to get a seat, not the visitors that wanted to get one!

 Now, five years later, it actually turned out to be a good thing the theatre did not expand.
 The years after this work would turn out to be the years where the Dutch government started massively reducing the subsidies on the cultural sector.
 If the theatre would've expanded it would have had a very rough future trying to earn back it's invested money.

-Still, I learned my lesson.
+Still, I learned a lesson here.
 No matter how good you assume you are with the data be sure to keep your eyes open to all things that the data does not tell you.
 Do not put blind faith in what numbers seem to tell you until you are quite certain that you know what they don't.